How is Marfan Syndrome Diagnosed?

-- A detailed medical and family history, including information about any family member who may have the disorder or who had an early, unexplained, heart-related death.
-Use our Family Health History Packet to help you collect this information.
+- A detailed medical and family history, including information about any family member who may have the condition or who had an early, unexplained, heart-related death.

 - A complete physical examination.

 You should also have tests to identify Marfan features that are not visible during the physical exam, including:

 - Echocardiogram.
 This test looks at your heart, its valves, and the aorta (blood vessel that carries blood from the heart to the rest of the body).

 - Electrocardiogram (EKG).
 This test checks your heart rate and heart rhythm.

 - An eye examination, including a “slit lamp” evaluation to see if the lenses in your eyes are out of place.
 It is important that the doctor fully dilates the pupils.